All-Hands-AI/OpenHands/docs/modules/usage/how-to/github-action.md

 ## Writing Effective .openhands_instructions Files

-The `.openhands_instructions` file is crucial for guiding OpenHands in understanding and working with your repository effectively.
+The `.openhands_instructions` file is a file that you can put in the root directory of your repository to guide OpenHands in understanding and working with your repository effectively.
 Here are key tips for writing high-quality instructions:

 ### Core Principles